This is the second part of a series of two posts. Please read the first part of this series:

 Start by reviewing all concepts from the reference books, manuals, slides and notes.
 Refer to the PMBOK Guide side-by-side to understand the process flow and logic of Input, Tool & Techniques and Output (ITTOs).

-Refer page number 61 of the PMBOK Guide 5th Edition to understand the Project Management Process Group and Knowledge Areas Mapping.
+Refer to page number 61 of the PMBOK Guide 5th Edition to understand the Project Management Process Group and Knowledge Areas Mapping.

 A clear understanding of the above map will help you to answer several questions in the PMP Certification Exam.